jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

 Performance-oriented browser features are often very new and hence not battle-tested yet, and might have some sneaky bugs or slightly different behaviors in different browsers.
 Understanding how new browser features exactly work might also be tricky when you apply them directly to a big real-life project.

-A good idea might be to go back to the basics, **create small isolated HTML pages for testing**, deploy them to a public server (I use GitHub Pages for that), and **run WebPageTest campaign in all major browsers.**
+A good idea might be to go back to the basics, **create small isolated HTML pages for testing**, deploy them to a public server (I use GitHub Pages for that), and **run WebPageTest tests in all major browsers.**

 Due to unified WebPageTest UI, it's then easy to compare behavior across browser engines -- much easier than looking at disparate dev tools interfaces.
 And if you uncover some unexpected behaviors, you already have a reduced test case to submit a bug report to the browser vendor.